crs4/deep_framework/docs/develop_a_descriptor/how_to_develop_a_descriptor.md

 2. Inside the folder, create, in a dedicated file, the class that implements the descriptor.
 3. Inside the folder, create the descriptor configuration file.
 4. Create the Dockerfiles.
-5. Execute the test creation and execution procedure.
+5. Execute the test creation and execution procedure, as described in this [section](#creation-and-execution-of-tests).

 ### Class definition
 Each descriptor must extend the abstract class AbstractDescriptor, defined at the path [utils.abstract_descriptor](../../utils/abstract_descriptor.py).